Jesus lived the life we should have lived – and he died the death we should have died. Because of this, we are free.

-Gandhi admired Jesus, but found it difficult to reconcile how the Christians in his life seemed to represent Jesus so poorly.
 In his mind, this is what kept him from becoming a follower of Jesus.
+He found it difficult to reconcile how the Christians in his life seemed to represent Jesus so poorly.

 Writer Philip Yancey often asks people he meets what they think about Christians.
 Sadly, the answer he hears most often from people is that Christians are judgmental, intolerant, and holier-than-thou.